appwrite/appwrite/README.md

 docker-compose up -d --remove-orphans
 ```

-Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
-Please notice that on non-linux native hosts the server might take a few minutes to start after installation completes.
+Once the Docker installation is completed, go to http://localhost to access the Appwrite console from your browser.
+Please notice that on non-linux native hosts the server might take a few minutes to start after the completion of the installation.

-For advanced, production and custom installation check out our Docker [environment variables](/docs/EnviornementVariables.md) docs.
+For advanced, production and custom installation, check out our Docker [environment variables](/docs/EnviornementVariables.md) docs.

 ### Changing Port Number